5 Lai See Etiquette Tips To Follow For Chinese New Year 2021

 To help you avoid any social faux-pas, we have put together a quick do’s and don’ts list to ensure that you breeze through Chinese New Year gaffe-free.

-Do not give or receive lai see with just one hand.
+Do not give or receive lai see with just one hand as this may be considered rude.

 Do hold the red envelope with two hands when giving and receiving.

-Do not have your children give lai see to anyone.
+Do not let your children give lai see to anyone.

 Do not give multiple notes in one packet.